Hope2925/Hope2925/README.md

 - 👋 Hi, I’m @Hope2925
 - 👀 I’m interested in using and developing computational tools to analyze large-scale biological data.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning techniques, algorithm development, and high-dimensional data statistics.
-- 💞️ I’m looking to collaborate on any work that allows me to grow in
+- 💞️ I’m looking to collaborate on any work that allows me to grow in the above.
 - 📫 hopekirby2@gmail.com

 <!---